-As the new year rolls in, many of us are thinking about how we can achieve a healthier lifestyle and for those on the road, this can become a challenge.
+As the new year rolls in, many of us are thinking about how we can achieve a healthier lifestyle.
+For those of us on the road, this can become even more of a challenge.
 Make a change this year by developing healthy habits that are easy to stick to.

 8 Ways to Eat Healthier on the Road:

 - Skip the truck stop & fast food – Although this food might be “convenient” when you’re on the road, more often than not it’s bad for your health.
 This type of food is typically high in calories plus fats.
 Avoid it at all costs.

 - Plan ahead & stock your fridge – In order to skip the food just mentioned, plan ahead and keep the fridge in your truck filled with healthy, low-calorie foods.
 Fruits, vegetables, low-fat yogurt, low-fat smoothies, and calorie-free drinks are all great options.
 Also, you can store other healthy options in dry storage.
 Some lower calories snacks like popcorn, beef jerky, and nuts without salt are great food choices when traveling.

 - Cook meals in your truck – Having just a few small appliances like a hotplate or a microwave can be a game changer.
 You can cook all sorts of tasty well-balanced meals such as soup, leftovers, and more!
 This will encourage you to continue skipping the fatty “convenient” foods.

 - Cut your carb, sugar, & sodium intake – Whether in excess or even sometimes in small amounts, carbs, sugar, and sodium can really tax your body’s metabolism.
 This can cause you to feel sluggish and uncomfortable.
 Sodium also causes bloating and a high sugar diet can even lead to depression in adults.
 It can also help to improve your sleep, mood, energy level, and waistline.